-High School Boys and Girls are taught by Casey Collins and Michelle Tripp.
+High School Boys and Girls are taught by Jimmy and Michelle Mayo.

 Wednesday Night Worship

-Wednesday Night Worship starts at 6:30 PM in the Rock Chapel and is open to all students, grades 6 through 12.
-Worship will typically include the singing of praise songs (and hymns), the reading of scripture, times of prayer, and preaching from scripture.
+Wednesday Night Worship starts at 6:30 PM in the youth area (upstairs in the main building) and is open to all students, grades 6 through 12.
 Our services normally end at 7:30 PM.

 What We Teach

 We believe that all Christians should strive to love people and to share with them the gospel of grace.
 It is our duty to inform every person we encounter that salvation is for them; regardless of their ethnicity, nationality, social status, choice of clothing, or gender.
 God calls each and every one of us to live a life that is transformed by the teachings, actions, death, and resurrection of Jesus Christ.